Best Crypto Trading Apps

-If you’ve tracked the price of BTC for any significant period of time, you will know that crypto is volatile.
+If you’ve tracked the price of BTC for any significant period of time, you will know that crypto is extremely volatile.

 Crypto responds to recessions and world events in unpredictable ways.
 It’s the target of pump-and-dump schemes by many different players.
 Certain names like bitcoin have become the hallmark representatives of crypto as a whole.